Jack the Ripper: The Final Solution: Critical reception

-There are further multiple problems with Gorman's version of events.
+There are further problems with Gorman's version of events.
 An apartment at 6 Cleveland Street could not have been raided in April 1888, since by that time Nos.
 4–14 Cleveland Street had been demolished, and the house no longer existed.
 Annie and Alice were not supported by a wealthy patron, such as Albert Victor, but were paupers who occasionally lived in workhouses.
 Annie was not institutionalised for insanity but because of recurrent epilepsy.
 The Ripper victims were not known to be acquainted with each other or Annie Crook, who lived on the other side of Central London.
 Even if they had known her or her child, it is unlikely that their tale of royal illegitimacy would be believed, so any attempt by them to reveal the supposed scandal would merely have been dismissed.
 Gull retired from practice in 1887 after suffering a stroke, which left him temporarily partially paralysed and unable to speak.
 Gull did recover, but he suffered further attacks before his death in 1890.
 Furthermore, neither Lord Salisbury, nor Sir James Anderson, nor Sir William Gull were freemasons, and there is no documentary evidence linking Netley to the other suspects, nor did he drown in the Thames.
 He was actually killed in 1903 after falling under the wheels of his own van.
 The forensic evidence indicates that the bodies of the victims were not moved, and so were not dissected in a carriage and then moved to where they were discovered.
 Some of the streets where the victims were found were too narrow for a carriage.
 Sickert did not have a studio in Cleveland Street, and there is no proof that he knew the Princess of Wales.
 Anderson was in Switzerland at the time of the double murder, and so was not one of the perpetrators.